Target: Terror: Wii port

 Target: Terror was ported to the Wii by Konami in 2008.
 It supports the Wii Zapper peripheral.

 The Wii version received generally negative reviews from critics, receiving an average score of 37.26% based on 19 reviews on the review aggregator GameRankings, and an average score of 33 out of 100 based on 19 reviews on Metacritic.

-One criticism was attributed towards the difficulty of the game, Jeff Gerstmann noted, "Someone, somewhere is able to play the arcade version of this on one quarter.
+Jeff Gerstmann of Giant Bomb criticized the difficulty of the game, noting "Someone, somewhere is able to play the arcade version of this on one quarter.
 If you encounter him, do not take this gentleman up on his offer to give you a ride home!
 It will only end in tears, several years of forced servitude, and a shallow grave near mile marker 117."

 In 2009, IGN gave the game "Worst Visuals" award on the Wii, describing them as "so bad it made Aerosmith's Revolution X look good".

 The title featured in 19th place in a 2022 Retro Gamer list of the Top 25 Light Gun Games, with critic Ashley Day describing it as a "game defined by surprising moments" and praising its live-action visuals as "better than anything from the Nineties, with tons of unique animations".